Dew Yoga is a supportive yoga and meditation center with classes and programs designed to serve anyone wanting to explore the body / mind connection.

 Jeff Gallin received his 500-hr Professional Teaching certification from Kripalu Center for Yoga and Health.
 His personal experience with Parkinson’s Disease led him to delve deeper and deeper into the many layers and benefits of yoga.
 Yoga is the best part of his day, every day.
 He believes each of us can use the healing powers of yoga to improve the quality of his/her life.
 He teaches in alignment with the idea that the individual does not have to adjust to yoga but that yoga has to adjust to the individual, meaning that each person should practice the postures that bring balance to his/her system.
 He prefers a vinyasa class that includes meditation and breath work, all to focus on the mind.
 He has taught various class sizes as well as one on one private practices.

-Jen Irwin is founder of Dew Yoga, Instructor and Forever Student of Yoga.
-She discovered Yoga as a complement to healing during a period of physical, mental and emotional challenge.
-It was a natural transition in adulthood from the competitive gymnastics of her youth.
-She found Yoga supported her need for movement, flexibility, inner peace and growth in all aspects of self.
+Jen Irwin is founder of Dew Yoga and Instructor of Yoga, mindfulness and Yoga Teacher Training programs.
+She discovered Yoga as a complement to healing during a period of physical, mental and emotional collapse.

 Robert‘s approach to the art and science of yoga begins with the phrase "We are our own best teachers."
 One does not just do yoga, one becomes yoga; it is a lifelong journey that anyone can make.
-Offering classes and programs that work with the whole person, from gentle conditioning and beginner classes to more traditional vinyasa and high-energy yoga for strength and endurance.
-He balances the need for strength and flexibility, stress reduction (aka surviving modern life) and meditation, along with breath work and inner quiet.
-Drawing from an interdisciplinary yoga background, and blends different styles and techniques that allow the body to open and expand throughout its entire range of motion.
+Offering classes and programs that work with the whole person.
+Placing a strong emphasis on maintenance, promoting health and harmony within the myriad functions of the body for the whole of ones life.
+Balancing the need for strength and flexibility, stress reduction (aka surviving modern life) and meditation, along with breath work and inner quiet.
+Drawing from an interdisciplinary yoga background that blends different styles and techniques which allow the body to open and expand throughout its entire range of motion.
 Offering a strong foundation in yogic essentials, as well as an encouraging and up-beat learning environment that allows each student to practice safely and at their own pace.
-Robert is a certified Yoga of the Heart Therapist, trained by Nischala Joy Devi, the former director of Yoga for the Dr. Dean Ornish Heart Program for Reversing Heart Disease and co-founder of the Commonweal Cancer Help Program.
-Additionally, Robert has studied the IYT-Integrative Yoga Therapy system, is a certified Thai Yoga practitioner and a Pilate’s instructor.

 Ann “discovered” yoga as a teen in the ‘70’s.
 TV gurus Richard Hittleman and Lilias Folan planted the seeds of a life-long exploration.
 Hatha yoga was included in the curriculum at AADA West and after graduation in 1980, Ann was led to Hari Singh Khalsa in Pasadena to continue her study of yoga in the Kundalini style of Yogi Bhajan.
 The late ‘90’s brought an exploration of the Ashtanga and Vinyasa styles of practice in San Francisco at “It’s Yoga” with Larry Schultz and Hatha Flow with Darren Main at “Castro Yoga”.
 Moving to Norwalk, CT in 2000, “Yoga Source” owner Roberta Fortune Dale urged Ann to begin teacher training and invited her to teach at “Yoga Source” in Darien, under Roberta’s knowledgeable guidance in the Sivananda style.
 Longing to deepen her personal experience and garner more tools as a teacher, Ann was led to the “Kripalu Center for Yoga” in the Berkshires to continue her on-going education.
 With deep gratitude to the many senior Kripalu teachers who have guided her — Yoganand Michael Carroll, Sudhir Jonathan Foust, PremShakti Mary Stout, Sudha Carolyn Lundeen, Stephen Cope, Bhavani Lorraine Nelson, to name a few — Ann has earned her 500-hour certification.
 Ann offers on-going group classes, series, workshops and private instruction in Fairfield County, CT.